voberle/adventofcode/2022/day13/README.md

 ## Part 2

 For part 2, we need to sort the signals, so I convered the compare method to the `Ord` trait, to be able to use the sort method.
 This actually made the comparaison code even shorter.
+The whole thing is quite elegant now.